funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --syntax              Switch the value of the syntax test mode.
                                 Configured value: False
         -t TIMEOUT, --timeout TIMEOUT
-                                Switch the value of the timeout.
+                                Switch the value of the timeout in seconds.
                                 Configured value: 5
         --reputation          Switch the value of the reputation test mode.
                                 Configured value: False